raspberrypilearning/kabaddi/en/step_6.md

 --- task ---

-On the **Stage**, add this block to your start script to make sure our Kabaddi timer starts counting when the game starts:
+On the **Stage**, add this `broadcast`{:class='block3events'} to your start script, to make sure our Kabaddi timer starts counting when the game starts:

 ```blocks3
 when green flag clicked